 Star Wars: The Rise of Skywalker is the ninth and final film of the Skywalker family saga – so they say.
 And with this final installment of the franchise, fans were promised a conclusion to all nine films by writer and director JJ Abrams.

-However, early critics and fans who may have harsh criticisms of the film because of the frayed storylines, undeveloped characters – and, let’s be honest, the re-establishment of a certain antagonist, indeed make some valid critiques.
+However, film critics and fans who may have been harsh because of the frayed storylines, undeveloped characters – and, let’s be honest, the re-establishment of a certain antagonist, indeed make for some valid criticism.

 Not that those critiques aren’t warranted, but those of us who are worried about equal representation have much deeper concerns.

 In the first of the new franchise, The Force Awakens, the establishment of the new characters had us eagerly anticipating a fleeting romance between the two main protagonists, Rey and Finn, played by Daisy Ridley and John Boyega.

 “You got a boyfriend”, asks Finn in The Force Awakens.”
 Rey quickly responds with “That is none of your business”.

 And again, in Rian Johnson’s The Last Jedi, we were teased with an interracial romance again with Finn and Rose.
 At least we got a brief kiss.